Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Stability analysis

 \section{Stability analysis}

-Let us begin with a reminder of the notion of stability domain for an iterative scheme.
-Consider the linear equation
+First, we recall the notion of stability domain for a discrete scheme.
+Consider the scalar linear model problem

 where $λ$ is a complex number with a negative real part.
 The solution of this equation decreases exponentially to zero when $t$ grows.
-Consider an iterative scheme providing an approximate solution $u(t_n)\simeq v_h^n$ of (\ref{linear}) as follows at each iteration:
+Consider an iterative scheme with a constant time step $h$, providing discrete approximate solutions $v_h^n\simeq u(t_n)$ of (\ref{linear}) at discrete times $t_n=t_0+nh$ as follows:

-for some function $R$ of $λ$ and the time step $h$.
+for some function $R$ of $λ$ and $h$.
 The stability domain of this method is defined as the following subset of the complex plane \cite{book:hairer2,isereles96}:

-When the time step $h$ is such that $λh$ lies in the stability region, the approximate solution decreases to zero, like the exact one, when grows.
+When the time step $h$ is such that $λh$ lies in the stability region, the approximate solution decreases to zero, like the exact one, when $n$ grows.

-BPL is not an iterative scheme.
+BPL is not a discrete scheme, in the sense that it does not provide a discrete approximation of the solution but a continuous one.
 It is however relatively easy to adapt to it the notion of stability domain.
+For simplicity, assume that $t_0=0$.
 For equation (\ref{linear}), we have:

 Equation (\ref{ukp1}) permits to compute the coefficients of the time series: